 Keywords Everywhere, this tool is an add-on for Chrome, and it adds search volume, cost per click, and competition data to your favorite websites.
 Combine this and Sheeter to give you autocomplete suggestions and the search volumes.

-Keyword stuffing might on the surface seem like a good idea.
+Keyword stuffing might on the surface seem like a good idea to improve traffic.
 Unfortunately, it really screams to google that you are trying to manipulate the rankings by adding words more often than they need to be there.
 It used to be successful, and in some niches might still bring the traffic – but it isn’t recommended that you take that route with your copy.
 Rather than creating a user experience, keyword stuff is based on trying to game the system.
 So here is what you should be looking for roughly:

 Keyword density 1-3% – you can check how you’re doing on PrePostSEO or SmallSEOTools, just remember they are heaving with adverts so watch what you click.